arti0090/notification-task/README.md

 $ composer require --dev dama/doctrine-test-bundle
 ```

 - creating entity 'Notification' → I made a recipient email as a string, but this could be an array/a collection of strings cause
   in many email systems you can send them to many ppl (just making it simple :))

+3. creating the endpoint for sending notifications

+As a way of "sending notification" I used logger as it does not need to be a real send.
+Btw those could be used in real application,
+for easier debugging (so we can say they have double purpose).

+At first I thought to make Sender classes to use just NotificationSenderInterface, but later as they have some similarities in
+implementation, I used the abstract class for them, from which they extend and for new Sender, there is only a need of implementing
+how the "sending" per se should happen (like in sync it directly logs, and in async it sends a message on bus)

 ## Running project